sickozell/SickoCV/README.md

 For example it can be used to play/stop drumkit parts independently (kick, snare, hats, etc):
 - connect an appropriate clock source to CLOCK
 - connect the ARMs to a "MIDI>GATE" module which receives controls from a midi controller
-- connect the INs to single sequencers outs, one for kick, one for snare, etc.
+- connect the INs to the single sequencers outs, one for kick, one for snare, etc.
 - connect the OUTs to the trigger inputs of the single drum modules

 Then, by pressing buttons on the controller, 'bToggler' will actually play/stop the single drum parts on the next received clock pulse.